arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/cosmoflow-benchmark/README.md

 ### Performance Summary

-For this application, we see good linear scaling as number of cores increases.
+For this application, we see good linear scaling as number of cores increases, with around 90% improvement from single core to 32 core.
 This is probabily due to the proper partitioning of workloads by Tensorflow and hence the runtime decreases linearly with increase core count.
+As the test input is only a batch of 32 training data, we are not able to increase the number of cores further as Tensorflow is unable to partition the work.
+But we expect the runtime to scale pretty well, as training input size goes up.
 Moreover, Aarch64 outperforms x86 Skylake by >= 40%, exciting results!

 ### Optimisation Summary